docker-archive/ee-workshop/README.md

 	```
 	Success!
 Because you are using a user name that belongs to the right group, you can push your image to DTR.

-4. In your web browser head back to your DTR server and click `View Details` next to your `linux_tweet_app` repo to see the details of the repo.
+4. In your web browser head back to your DTR server and click `View Details` next to your `java-web` repo to see the details of the repo.

 	> **Note**: If you've closed the tab with your DTR server, just click the `DTR` button from the PWD page.